liatrio/devops-bootcamp/docs/2-virtual-machines-containers/containers.md

 In the third progression, containers are introduced into the flow.
 Containers are a smaller form of a VM that only contains the application code and it's necessary dependencies to run.
 This progression of technology has led to greater flexibility and scalability.

 ## Containers in Production
-Some people have the mistaken idea that containers is only for development and testing, but there are thousands of companies running in production with containers on Kubernetes and OpenShift.
+Some people have the mistaken idea that containers are only for development and testing, but there are thousands of companies running in production with containers on Kubernetes and OpenShift.
 A container image is meant to be immutable, meaning it will be identical no matter where it is deployed, whether it is in development or production hardware.
 Every iteration of a container will deploy the same way on top of the orchestrator.

 Read more from [Docker: What is a Container](https://www.docker.com/resources/what-container) to get a better understanding of containers and how they compare to virtual hosts.